The Gauss map for bielliptic Prym varieties

 The same applies to $\tilde{\GG}''$.
 Thus $\tilde{\GG}^{i,-1}(V^i_{M^i})\subset Z^i_{M^i}$ (resp. $(\tilde{\GG}'\times\tilde{\GG}'')^{-1}(V_M)\subseteq Z_M$), but $Z^i_{M^i}$ (resp. $Z_M$) might contain components that are not in the domain of $\tilde{\GG}^i$ (resp. $\tilde{\GG}'\times\tilde{\GG}''$).
 We will later see that the inclusions are equalities for general $M$, except when $t=2$ and $C'$ is hyperelliptic.

-\emph{Step three: The intersection in cohomology.} For now, we set a general $M=[s'+s'']\in\PPdelta$ and drop the subscript on $Z$.
+\textbf{Step three: A computation in cohomology.} For now, we set a general $M=[s'+s'']\in\PPdelta$ and drop the subscript on $Z$.
 We compute the intersection as cohomological cycles of $Z$ and $W$.
 We see from the definition that $Z$ is a secant variety embedded diagonally in the product $C'_t\times C''_{g-t}$ and we compute its class using a modified version of the Lemma 3.2 in \cite[page 342]{arbarello}.
 Let